nikhil-sethi/xflrpy/README.md

 cd /path/to/repo
 mv xflr5.desktop ~/.local/share/applications/
 ```
-And now you should be able to launch *XFLR5* from the Dash.
+And now you should be able to launch *XFLR5* from the Activities Overview.

 ## Credits